-A. International Committee of the Red Cross (ICRC)
+A. International Committee of the Red Cross (ICRC)17

-In recent months, the ICRC has been engaged in four principal activities: (1) protecting civilians wounded during the guerrilla offensive, (2) protecting wounded combatants, (3) visiting persons under government detention, and (4) facilitating the return of Salvadoran refugees from Honduras.
-A short summary of these activities is given in the ICRC Bulletin of December 1989.
+Since 1980, the ICRC has been performing four principal functions: (1) protecting civilians wounded in combat, (2) protecting wounded combatants, (3) visiting persons under government detention, and (4) facilitating the return of Salvadoran refugees from Honduras.